rhsgsa/osd-workshop/workshop_content/workshop/content/11-deployment_s2i.md

 <a class="github-button" href="https://github.com/openshift-cs/ostoy/fork" data-icon="octicon-repo-forked" data-size="large" aria-label="Fork openshift-cs/ostoy on GitHub">Fork</a>

-> **NOTE:** Going forward you will need to replace any reference to "< username >" in any of the URLs for commands with your own username.
+> **NOTE:** Going forward you will need to replace any reference to "< username >" in any of the URLs for commands with your own Github username.
 So in this example I would always replace "< username >" with "0kashi".

 #### 2. Switch project